 Always keep to the basic recipe and then make adjustments accordingly, see my suggestions below.
 Make a traditional Friand in a miniature loaf tin, but if you don’t have these, you can use any small tin.
 Silicone moulds work well or use a mini muffin tin.
 Ultimately the cake should just be a couple of bites, no bigger; they are quite delicate.
 Serve Friand as part of an Afternoon Tea, or simply with a cup of tea.
 They make a great after-dinner Petit Four, and of course perfect for parties, picnics and the lunch box.

-- 125g /4 oz unsalted butter, melted and cooled plus a little extra for greasing
+- 125 grams/4 ounces unsalted butter (melted and cooled plus a little extra for greasing)

 Basic Friand Recipe